cimwies/discover-japan/README.md

 * Title of place
 * A thumnbail image
-* If available a link to the Wikipedia Website
+* A link to the Wikipedia Website
 * A link to the Website
 * A Wikipedia excerpt using the Wikipedia API

 Filtering the stored places is possible using the filter function.
 It will show a list of either all available places or the ones that match the typed text.
+Please note, that due to legal restrictions the Google Map individual styling is not working for Korea.
+Hence the map looks different in these aras at certain zoom factors.

 ### How to view